mjjrt/Epidemic/README.md

 If a person gets too close to an infected person, they get infected.
 For each timestep, there is a chance `SPONT_INF` of spontaneous infection.
 If the person is infected for more than 14 timesteps (days), they get immune; if they are infected, they can also die with a chance of `LETALITY`.

-The simulation is started from the command line by invoking `./epidemic <Number of Timesteps> <Size of initial population>`, e.g.: `./epidemic 100 1000`.
+The simulation is started from the command line by invoking

+    ./epidemic <Number of Timesteps> <Size of initial population>

+e.g.: `./epidemic 100 1000`.

 ![Simulation Running](sim.png)